emissary-ingress/emissary/docs/latest/topics/using/edge-policy-console.md

 ### Disabling the Edge Policy Console

-If necessary, you can disable external access to the Edge Policy Console using the [Ambassador module](../../reference/core/ambassador.md).
+If necessary, you can disable external access to the Edge Policy Console using the [Ambassador module](../running/ambassador.md).

-### Support

-Need help?
-Check in here to ask for help on Slack, file an issue, or contact us.
-See [Support](../support) for additional information.